RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ## Projects suggested to me
 ---
-These are a collection of projects from peers of mine who have suggested working on a project.
+These are a collection of projects from peers of mine who have suggested an idea to add to this list.

 1.  > Training a model on a dental X-ray that can detect what type of implant someone has in
    \- Louis DeRienzo, 2024